bit-hack/cpu-16/README.md

 words are stored in memory as little endian.

 ```
-0x0000
+{ 0x0000 ..
+0x7fff }  - SRAM
+{ 0x8000 ..
+0x83ff }  - serial interface
-...         - general SRAM
+{ 0x8400 ..
+0xfffd }  - SRAM
-0xfffd
-0xfffe      - reset vector
+{ 0xfffe }            - reset vector

-0x8000      - Serial out port
 ```

 ## Power on

-At power-on the program counter is set to the address written placed in the reset vector 0xFFFE
+At power-on the program counter is set to the address of the reset vector; 0xFFFE.

 ## Assembly directives

 * Operand types:
   * A symbolic address can be either a function name or a label.
 ```
-#xxxx           - hexidecimal literal
+#xxxx           - hexadecimal literal
 %name           - symbolic address
 ```